Woman councillor injured in Swat attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 MINGORA: A woman councillor sustained injuries when a man opened fire on her at Rang Mohallah locality here on Thursday.
 The sources said that one Hazrat Hussain allegedly opened fire on Hasina, wife of Shaukat Ali, due to unknown reasons.
 The injured councillor was shifted to the Saidu Sharif Central Hospital and the accused managed to escape.
-The police registered the case.
+The police registered the case and launched an investigation.

 MINGORA: A woman councillor sustained injuries when a man opened fire on her at Rang Mohallah locality here on Thursday.
 The sources said that one Hazrat Hussain allegedly opened fire on Hasina, wife of Shaukat Ali, due to unknown reasons.
 The injured councillor was shifted to the Saidu Sharif Central Hospital and the accused managed to escape.
-The police registered the case.
+The police registered the case and launched an investigation.